UXSoc/uxsoc-apps-cms/src/pages/index.md

   buttonVisible: true
   title: Executive Board Applications
 heroSection:
-  description: >-
-    Hey there, UXer!
-Want to join the run for **SY 2020-2021**?
-Read through the primer and join the department best fitting for you.
-Interested?
-Don’t forget to click apply!
+  description: "Hey there, UXer!
+Want to join the **Executive Board** run for **AY 2021-2022**?
+Read through the primer and see which position would best fit you. \U0001F440 Interested?
+Don’t forget to click apply!"
   title: JOIN THE MAFIA
 departmentsSection:
   - cardSectionTitle: ''